tanmoy050/Deevloper-tanmoy/README.md

 # Deevloper-tanmoy
-This is a jsp based simple calculator.
+Here is some computer program of jsp and python